Takmo/TakmoPort/README.md

        3. This notice may not be removed or altered from any source distribution.

+### Basics ###

+To teleport, first make a waypoint.
+This will be your destination.
+Just choose a name for your waypoint, type the following command, and right click the base block you want to use.
+(It's a lapiz block by default, but you can change it.)

+    /waypoint NAME

+Now, to teleport to your new waypoint, you need to make a teleporter.
+Just type the following command, using the name of your waypoint, and right click an unused base block.
+(It's the same type of block as the waypoint.)

+    /teleporter WAYPOINT_NAME

+That's it!
+To teleport from the teleporter to your waypoint, just stand on top of the teleporter for a few seconds and it will automatically teleport you to your destination waypoint.
+Your teleporter will continue to function as long as your teleporter and waypoint are intact.

+### Waypoint Keys ###

+As long as your teleporter and waypoint are intact, your teleporter will serve as a publicly accessible one-way transporter that anyone can use.
+In some cases, however, you may want to limit your waypoint to just a few players only.
+Cases like this might benefit from a waypoint key.

+A waypoint key is an item that must be held in the player's hand in order to teleport to a waypoint.
+By default, a player simply stands on the teleporter and is whisked away to a waypoint.
+If a waypoint requires a key, however, the player must be holding the correct item in their hand in order to be teleported.

+To make a private waypoint that requires a key, use the same waypoint command and add "true" to the end.
+Before right clicking the base block, make certain that your intended key is in your hand.
+Right click the base block with your intended key.

+    /waypoint NAME true

+Teleporters are created using the same steps as before.
+Now, however, in order to successfully teleport, the player must be holding the same key used to create the waypoint.

+(Note: the exact same item is not required to teleport, only the same type of item.
+If your key is a diamond sword, holding any diamond sword will allow you to teleport.)

+### Temporary Teleporters ###

+For players using numerous waypoints, having a teleporter linked to every single waypoint can be impractical.
+Instead, the player may opt to create a temporary teleporter.

+Simply put, a temporary teleporter loses its destination waypoint after every use.
+Once a player uses a teleporter, it can no longer teleport a player.
+To create a temporary teleporter, use the teleporter command without a waypoint name.

+    /teleporter

+Of course, a teleporter to nowhere isn't worth much.
+If a teleporter lacks a destination waypoint, you can focus it upon a waypoint using the focus command.

+    /focus WAYPOINT_NAME

+Once a teleporter is focused, teleporting will remove the focus and it will return to its dormant state.
+This is convenient for when you need a generic teleporter to an unspecified location.
+It is also beneficial when you don't want other players discovering the name of your destination waypoint.

-### Overview ###
+### Teleporter / Waypoint Information ###

-TakmoPort is a practical waypoint teleportation plugin.
-It consists of two parts:
-Waypoints and Teleporters.
-A waypoint serves as a destination, the receiving end of the teleport.
-A teleporter is the sending end.
-You use a teleporter to warp to a waypoint (but not vice-versa.)
-Both teleporters and waypoints are marked by a specific type of block (default is lapis-lazuli, but you can edit it in the config.yml file.)

-To make use of a teleporter, simply stand above the base block (a lapis-lazuli by default) and wait to be teleported to the waypoint.
-Some waypoints require you to be holding a specific key in order to teleport.
-Others may require you to be granted specific permissions by a server administrator.

-To create a WAYPOINT (DESTINATION), use the /waypoint command and right click the block.
-The only required argument is the name.
-After that, you may specify if you want to require a key or if you want to set a specific permission node requirement.
-By setting the second argument to true, the item you right-click your waypoint with will become the waypoint's key, and you must be holding it in order to teleport to the waypoint.
-The permission node option may be useful for server admins who would like to restrict certain teleporters to certain users or groups only.

-    /waypoint [name] [use key? true/FALSE - not required] [perm.node - not required]

-To create a TELEPORTER (SENDER), use the /teleporter command and right click the block.
-There are two types of teleporters: normal and temporary.
-A normal teleporter is set to one specific waypoint and standing in it will automatically teleport you to your destination waypoint.
-A temporary teleporter has no set waypoint.
-Instead, you must give it a waypoint using the /focus command every time you wish to teleport.
-Temporary teleporters allow you to have a multi-purpose teleporter while preventing others from being able to follow you through the teleporter.
-By using the /teleporter command with a waypoint name, you create a normal teleporter.
-By using /teleporter with no additional arguments, you create a temporary teleporter.

-    /teleporter [name] = Normal teleporter.
-Name is waypoint name.
-    /teleporter = Temporary teleporter.
-Requires a /focus

-To change the destination of a teleporter, use the /focus command.
-Using /focus on a normal teleporter will permanantly change its destination waypoint.
-By using /focus on a temporary teleporter, the destination waypoint will be reset as soon as a player is teleported.
-Using /focus with no arguments will remove the destination from any teleporter.

-    /focus [name] = Set new destination.
-Name is waypoint name.
-    /focus = Clear current destination.

-Lastly, to check information related to a teleporter or waypoint, use /tpinfo and click on the base block to check its information.
+If you would like to check information on a teleporter or waypoint, simply use the tpinfo command and right click the base block.

-    /tpinfo = Get info on teleporter or waypoint.
+    /tpinfo

+### Special Permission Waypoints ###

+One last option while creating waypoints is to specify a permission node that the teleporting player is required to possess.
+Server admins may take advantage of this to create special waypoints only accessible to specific players or groups.
+Just specify the permission node while creating the waypoint.

+    /waypoint NAME false my.group.vips - No key required.
+    /waypoint NAME true my.group.moderators - Key required.

 ### Configuration Options / config.yml ###

-    baseBlockId: 22 # Lapiz block
+    baseBlockId: 22 # The ID for the teleporter/waypoint base block.
+(Default lapiz block.)
     showKeyInfo: true # Show the required key using /info.
 False to hide key.
-    syncDelay: 60 # Number of ticks between teleport checks.
+    syncDelay: 60 # Number of server ticks between teleport checks.
 (20 ticks per second x 3 seconds)

 ### Permission Nodes ###